chrisrachal/Automotive-Dreamers/README.md

 ## What is Automotive Dreamers?

-Automotive Dreamers is a fullstack application that was created to bring car enthusiasts together through their love of cars.
+Automotive Dreamers is an application that was created to bring car enthusiasts together through their love of cars.

 ### How to use